 Skip to Main Content

-This guide will help students develop a research strategy for finding information for papers or projects.
+This guide will help students develop research strategies for finding information for papers or projects.

 What is this page for?

-This page suggests different ways to develop keywords and search terms.
+This page suggests different ways to develop and refine keywords and search terms.

 • Creating keywords and search terms will help you get better quality results in a shorter period of time.